cweersma/vehicle_import/README.md

    ```
 ---

-   Depending on which information needs to be imported, either or both of 4 and 5 can be done, but at least one is required.
+   Depending on which information needs to be imported, any combination of 4, 5, and/or 6 can be done, but at least one is required.
 The CSV files created must
    have a header row; the column names in this header row do not matter (the order of the columns will be followed irrespective of heading), but the import will
    always start from row 2.